aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 All the chosen evaluation metrics are probabilities, which should help to validate our choice of using an analytical method to estimate their variability.
 Even if using cookies may temper this assumption, these metrics are based on independent events.

-But it is important to note that assuming these distributions to be similar to binomial distributions involves a chance that their variability gets underestimated.
+But it is important to note that assuming these distributions to be like binomial distributions involves a chance that their variability gets underestimated.

 Following Google's common practice, conducting A/A experiments on these metrics would be a good solution to get their variability empirically.